LesterLiou/Network/Learning/README.md

-# Difference between TCP, UDP, and PING
+# Difference between PING, TCP, and UDP

 This document provides a basic overview of three essential network protocols/tools used for communication and diagnostics: **TCP**, **UDP**, and **PING**.